Olympics: Russia banned from Pyeongchang Games

 Alexei Kravtsov, president of the Russian Skating Union, told R-Sport agency: “The IOC decision is offensive and insulting.
 It is completely unjustified.
 I consider that this decision will deal a great blow to the whole Olympic movement.”

-Alexei Kurashov, president of the Russian freestyle federation, added: ”I can’t say that the decision shocked me.
+Alexei Kurashov, president of the Russian freestyle wrestling federation, added: ”I can’t say that the decision shocked me.
 The Olympic movement has discredited itself and there will be fundamental consequences to this.

 ”These are not the principles of Olympism.
 I can’t say that the activities of the IOC are honest.”